t4r7k/CD-test/README.md

-# Bil481-HW1
+# Test Project
-##### Bil481 homework to learn and test build automation, unit tests, continuous integration, and continuous deployment to a cloud service.
+##### Project to learn and test build automation, unit tests, continuous integration, and continuous deployment to a cloud service.

 -